michelderu/starship-enterprise/README.md

 ### Monitoring
 Once we have measurements, it's time to start monitoring.
 In our situation, we have decided to monitor for outliers during a roling window of one minute.
 Normal oxygen levels measure 18-22 ppm.
-Everything from 14-17 ppm activates an alert event.
+Everything below 17 ppm activates an alert event.

 ### Alerting
 Because the maintenance personnel is very actively working throughout the whole ship, we have to make sure they get alerted as soon as action has to be taken.